psychotimmy/aoc2023-cpm/README.md

 Day1-2.pas - runs in 47 seconds using the puzzle data.

-Day1-2.mod - runs in 6 minutes 15 seconds using the puzzle data with the day1-2.pas algorithm.
+Day1-2.mod - runs in 4 minutes 45 seconds using the puzzle data.

 Day2-1.pas - runs in 7 seconds using the puzzle data.